 The easiest way to know the difference between these categories are that Conventional foods are older-common foods and Supplemented foods are newer-unique foods.

 The category of supplemented foods(canada.ca) originated from the struggle of classifying and regulating the first handful of novel Energy Drinks in Canada.
 Companies originally held NPNs (Natural Product Numbers) for their Energy Drink products, but the dosage format (ready-to-drink beverage) does not lend itself to dosing as is required for NHPs (Natural Health Products).
 Thus, a new category was born.

 Originally intended to be a short-term bridge for safety and market data collection, Temporary Market Authorization Letters (TMAL) were granted to supplemented foods.
 Years later, this is still the practice for obtaining regulatory approval for a Novel/Supplemented food.
 Since NHPs are closely related to these products, it is necessary to consider this as a third option when classifying foods and supplemented foods.

-Regulators want to ensure consumers are well educated and prepared to make decisions regarding nutrition and food selection.
-With safety in mind, ensuring all products are regulated, formulated, labelled, and classified properly can help protect the population from unwanted side effects.
+Regulators want to ensure consumers are well-educated and prepared to make decisions regarding nutrition and food selection.
+With safety in mind, ensuring all products are regulated, formulated, labeled, and classified properly can help protect the population from unwanted side effects.
 Additional regulatory requirements aim to ensure this added protection.